jzohrab/DbMigrator/examples/README.md

 # Examples

-There are working examples in the dbMigrator/example folder for postgres and mysql (both in their own subfolders).
+This folder contains working examples for postgres and mysql.

 ## Postgres